 Many eCommerce search engines aren’t delivering the results shoppers want.
 This is, according to research, one of the biggest frustrations of online shoppers.
 What are the trends in eCommerce keyword search and how are retailers and marketplaces adapting their search engines?
-5 insights.

 1. Keyword search results big frustration online shoppers